Day-to-Day Operations

 Recommendation

-Automation Security Checks: Implement automated security checks, such as the OpenSSF Security Scorecard, to continuously evaluate the security posture of projects.
+Automation Security Checks: Implement automated security checks, such as the OpenSSF Scorecard, to continuously evaluate the security posture of projects.
 This proactive measure can highlight vulnerabilities or anomalies that merit further investigation.

 Having a Computer Emergency Response Team (CERT) within the organization and having the OSPO collaborate closely with them.
 This specialized team should be equipped with the tools and authority to respond swiftly to security incidents.
 Pre-existing relationships within the team facilitate rapid internal communication about the severity of incidents.